Glacier Bay landscape

 Connected!
 What next?

 Option A - Copy the full drive to your device.
 Copy all the folders and files at once and put them in a new folder on your device.
-You should then be able to open the Start_Here files and view the captions on your device.
+You should then be able to open the Start_Here files and view the captions on your device via an app such as "File Manager Plus".

 Option B - Copy just the high resolution images.
 Copy only folders \Digital-Images and \Digital-Images-for-Phone.
 You will not be able to view the drives captions pages but the photos have the captions embedded in the metadata.
 You might be able to view the captions via an app.